 Janssen is collaborating with Verana Health, a leader in transforming clinical data into actionable Real-World Evidence in ophthalmology and urology.
 This partnership leverages Real-World Data (RWD) from the American Academy of Ophthalmology Intelligent Research in SIGHT Registry (IRIS® Registry), to characterize baseline patient attributes, disease progression and treatment-based outcomes for patients being treated for diabetic macular edema.
 In this partnership, Janssen is also focusing on early-stage prostate cancer with the launch of a pilot program to curate and evaluate de-identified data from the American Urological Association Quality Registry.

-Janssen partners with Tempus, a leader in Artificial Intelligence (AI) and precision medicine, to develop a predictive Machine Learning (ML) model to improve enrollment in biomarker-driven clinical trials in the oncology portfolio.
+Janssen is collaborating with Tempus, a leader in Artificial Intelligence (AI) and precision medicine, to develop a predictive Machine Learning (ML) model to improve enrollment in biomarker-driven clinical trials in the oncology portfolio.
 The collaboration is part of a multi-year agreement, leveraging the capabilities of Tempus with those of Janssen with the intent of bringing the power of precision medicine to address the needs of cancer patients.
 Janssen and Tempus will use large multimodal datasets in oncology to build and deploy AI-enabled diagnostics to rapidly accelerate the drug development process, increasing probability of success and reducing the overall cost.
-Janssen has also joined The TIME Trial Network, Tempus’s program which brings clinical trials to communities across the country, offering patients access to novel therapies under development.
-As part of the program, Tempus screens thousands of patients weekly against each trial’s criteria, matching patients and rapidly activating sites to enroll patients in clinical studies based on their eligibility in as few as 10 days.
+Janssen has also leveraged The TIME Trial Network, Tempus’s program where it screens thousands of patients weekly against each trial’s criteria, matching patients and, in some cases, rapidly activating sites in its network to enroll patients in clinical studies based on their eligibility.

 In 2020, Johnson & Johnson completed a Series B1 investment in Aetion, a women-led healthcare technology company specializing in the analysis of RWD to enable the next generation of decision ready evidence for regulatory, policy and pricing decisions.
 The Aetion Evidence Platform® is scientifically validated software for performing regulatory-grade analytics at scale and was selected by the FDA to help establish novel approaches to drug approval and safety processes, including to inform the Agency’s response to the COVID-19 pandemic.
-Janssen Data Science uses Aetion's technology and services to inform critical decisions and help guide product development.
-This partnership provides an opportunity for mutual influence between Janssen Data Science and JJDC with Aetion, on topics including strategy, shared insights, teams and advisors.
+Janssen uses Aetion's technology and services to inform critical decisions and help guide product development.
+This collaboration provides an opportunity for mutual influence between the data science team at Janssen Research & Development and JJDC with Aetion, on topics including strategy, shared insights, teams and advisors.

-In early 2021, Johnson & Johnson co-led a Series C investment in Paige AI, a global leader in digital diagnostics focused on providing AI tools that will enable faster and more accurate diagnosis and patient treatment decisions to be made.
-This partnership expands on Janssen and Paige’s development of AI-based capabilities both within and outside of oncology and the delivery of these capabilities to laboratories and clinicians globally.
-Prior to this partnership, Janssen Oncology and Data Science teams partnered with Paige AI to automate the difficult and time-consuming task of assessing tissue samples from residual prostate tumors following neoadjuvant treatment.
+In early 2021, Johnson & Johnson Innovation co-led a Series C investment in Paige AI, a global leader in digital diagnostics focused on providing AI tools that will enable faster and more accurate diagnosis and patient treatment decisions to be made.
+This investment expands on Janssen and Paige’s development of AI-based capabilities both within and outside of oncology and the delivery of these capabilities to laboratories and clinicians globally.
+Prior to this investment, Janssen Oncology and Data Science teams collaborated with Paige AI to automate the difficult and time-consuming task of assessing tissue samples from residual prostate tumors following neoadjuvant treatment.

-In 2019, Janssen R&D partnered with a leading biomedical, AI startup, nference, to leverage their Data Science-powered research portal known as the nferX platform, that connects biological information to disease conditions and therapeutic mechanisms.
-Using this portal, Janssen R&D collaborated with nference physicians and data scientists to deeply profile the coronavirus receptor (ACE2) for 25 different tissues, revealing a comprehensive map of possible SARS-COV-2 infectivity across cell types and organ systems.
+In 2019, Janssen entered into an agreement with a leading biomedical, AI startup, nference, to leverage their Data Science-powered research portal known as the nferX platform, that connects biological information to disease conditions and therapeutic mechanisms.
+Using this portal, Janssen collaborated with nference physicians and data scientists to deeply profile the coronavirus receptor (ACE2) for 25 different tissues, revealing a comprehensive map of possible SARS-COV-2 infectivity across cell types and organ systems.
 The nferX single cell application, a first-in-class software resource that synthesizes disparate single cell RNA-sequencing (scRNA-seq) data sets in order to help scientists rapidly generate and pressure-test new hypotheses, has been made available to all scientists in the academic community.